A lot of things change very quickly when you retire, and your investing strategy is no different.

 Inflation still has ample time to eat into your nest egg, and keeping a sufficient portion of your stocks hedges against this economic force.

-A common rule of thumb to determine what percentage of your portfolio should be in equities is subtracting your age from 100.
+A common rule of thumb for determining the percentage of your portfolio that should be in equities is to subtract your age from 100.

 Look for tax-efficient strategies